• Send Us a Message

 Seasonal Maintenance for Your Wood Furniture

 Caring for wood furniture changes with the seasons in South Africa.
-In summer, keep pieces out of direct
+In summer, keep pieces out of

-sunlight to avoid fading.
-Use curtains or blinds to protect furniture near windows.
-During rainy seasons,
+direct sunlight.
+This prevents fading and warping.
+Use curtains or blinds to protect furniture near

-move furniture away from damp areas.
-Consider using a dehumidifier to control moisture levels.
-In winter,
+windows.
+During rainy seasons, move furniture away from damp areas.
+Think about using a dehumidifier

-don't place furniture too close to heaters.
-Dry heat can cause wood to crack or split.
-Apply a good wood
+to control moisture.
+In winter, don't put furniture too close to heaters.
+Dry heat can cause wood to

-conditioner before each season change.
-This helps the wood adapt to new conditions.
-Year-round, dust and
+crack.
+Apply a good wood conditioner before each season change.
+This helps the wood adjust to new

 • Spring: Deep clean and polish